 Milan With Kids In January

 While the cold and rainy weather will keep your kids away from the playgrounds, you’ll find plenty of outdoor activities to keep them (and you!) happy.
-Some favorites include exploring the science museum, visiting the planetarium, touring the soccer stadium, and wandering through the aquarium.
+Some favorites include exploring the science museum, visiting the planetarium, and touring the soccer stadium.
 Warm up your body with a climb to the top of the Duomo.

 What To Wear In Italy In January